alxpez/alxpez.github.io/README.md

 ### Backend

 **Java** is the language I speak the most, and [Spring](https://spring.io/projects) my favourite _accent_.
-Kind of like being in my hometown and speaking Spanish, but as a well-traveled person, I like to get out of my comfort-zone.
-Always eager to learn new languages.
+Kind of like being in my hometown and speaking Spanish, but hey, I like to get out of my comfort-zone, and some [Python](https://www.python.org/) scripts have fallen into my hands from time to time.
+However, I'm always eager to learn new languages.

 The dependency management tool of my choice is [Apache Maven](https://maven.apache.org/).
 I like to use it even when dealing with frontend dependencies, if it's plausible, although certain occasions call for other (not less fancy) tools like [npm](https://www.npmjs.com/) or [Bower](https://bower.io/).